Generic properties of free boundary problems in plasma physics: Introduction

 For {$\om\subset \R^N$}, $N\geq2$, an open and bounded domain of class $C^{4}$ we consider the free boundary problem

 for the unknowns $\ga \in \R$ and $v\in C^{2,r}(\ov{\om}\,)$, $r\in (0,1)$.
 Here $(v)_+$ is the positive part of $v$, $\nu$ is the exterior unit normal, $I>0$ and $p\in (1,p_{N})$ are fixed, with

+If not empty, the set $\om \cap \partial\{x\in\Omega \,|\, v(x)>0\}$ is called the free boundary of the problem.
 For $p=1$ one needs a slightly different formulation which we skip here since such model case is by now fully understood.
 Up to a suitable scaling, one can assume without loss of generality that $|\om|=1$.
 In particular, we could {pick} any positive constant to multiply $(v)_+^p$.

 \